Gladys Marín: Chamber of Deputies (1965–1973)

+1973 coup and exile

 Following the 1973 coup d'état, Marín first went underground.
 Augusto Pinochet's military coup on September 11, abolished party politics within Chile.
+Order No. 10 issued by the ruling military junta in the days after the coup demanded the voluntary surrender of ninety-five prominent supporters of the Popular Unity government, a list that included Marín alongside Orlando Letelier, Luis Corvalán and Carlos Altamirano; many of those named were later imprisoned, tortured, killed or became forcibly disappeared.
 She went into hiding and was named one of the regimes 100 most wanted persons.
 In November, 1973, she obtained asylum in the Dutch embassy, which would be the last place she would see her husband.
 She obtained asylum at the PCCh's insistence and remained there for eight months before being allowed to leave the country to East Germany.
+She was formally exiled in 1974.
+During her exile her part of her political work entailed spreading the word about the political situation in Chile.
+On the anniversary of the Universal Declaration of Human Rights Marín held a press conference at UN Headquarters in order to call attention to the situation in Chile.
 Marín travelled widely, specifically in Argentina.
 In September 1974, she traveled to Buenos Aires to warn Pinochet's predecessor as army commander-in-chief, who was living in exile, that Pinochet was planning his assassination.
-Sadly, four days later, he and his wife were killed when Pinochet planned for their car to explode.
+Four days later, he and his wife were killed when Pinochet planned for their car to explode.

-Her husband Jorge Muñoz disappeared in 1976 while Marín was out of the country, traveling in Costa Rica.
+Her husband Jorge Muñoz, the then secretary for the Communist Party of Santiago, disappeared in 1976 while Marín was out of the country, traveling in Costa Rica.
 Today, he is presumed dead but his corpse was never found.
 Under Chilean law, Pinochet stands charged with his kidnapping.
 She returned to Chile, clandestinely, in 1978 and fought from the underground for the return of democracy.
 She was in Moscow before returning secretly to Chile.
 Before returning to Chile, they wanted to have her teeth removed and replaced, as she states "I'm lucky to have kept my teeth because they wanted to change them for me."
 She passed herself off as a Spanish women, using a Spanish accent and dressed in Spanish clothing.
 She filled her mouth with pads to alter her facial expressions and rounded her bust and hips.
 In disguise, she passed police examination on the bus across the Andes from Argentina.